-Table 4: Steps and activities undertaken to develop the PNA Step Activity Step 1 Governance A multiagency steering group was set up to guide and review the development to the PNA Step 2 Data collection Information and data were requested from commissioners in Lambeth Council, Lambeth CCG and NHS England A survey was designed to collect information from the public on how they use pharmaceutical services and their views on services A survey was designed to gather information from community pharmacists on current service provision (and to better understand their views on services).
+Step Activity Step 1 Governance A multiagency steering group was set up to guide and review the development to the PNA Step 2 Data collection Information and data were requested from commissioners in Lambeth Council, Lambeth Together (SELICB) and NHS England A survey was designed to collect information from the public on how they use pharmaceutical services and their views on services A survey was designed to gather information from community pharmacists on current service provision (and to better understand their views on services).
 A copy is attached in appendix Data collected from the commissioners and the Community Pharmacy Survey were compared Nationally available data from NHS Digital and NHS Business Authority was used to compare local data against other local authorities Step 3 Health needs and local priorities The Joint Strategic Needs Assessment (JSNA) and other supporting documents were used to summarise the needs of the local population Information was collected from commissioners, public health leads and others to ensure that the current and future priorities for pharmaceutical services were incorporated Step 4 Analysis The data were analysed separately for each service Comparisons between local, regional and national data were undertaken to understand the picture in Lambeth relative to others Mapping software and Ordnance survey maps were used to map local pharmaceutical services.
-The maps used 500m and 1km buffer zones as these represent a 6 and 12 minute walk for a healthy adult from the relevant service, respectively Step 5 Drawing Conclusions Conclusions were formulated and presented at the steering group for discussion and agreement Step 6 Formal consultation In accordance with the regulations, a formal 60-day consultation will be held between 01 July and 31 August 2022 The findings of this consultation will be presented to the Steering Group and the HWB amendments discussed and agreed A report on the consultation will be added following the consultation Step 7 Publication of the PNA The final PNA will be signed off by the HWB in October 2022 and published
+The maps used 500m and 1km buffer zones as these represent a 6 and 12 minute walk for a healthy adult from the relevant service, respectively Step 5 Drawing Conclusions Conclusions were formulated and presented at the steering group for discussion and agreement Step 6 Formal consultation In accordance with the regulations, a formal 60-day consultation will be held between 04 July and 04 September 2022 The findings of this consultation were presented to the Steering Group and the HWBB and amendments discussed and agreed A report on the consultation was added following the consultation (see section 4) Step 7 Publication of the PNA